 Child Care Resources assists homeless families in King and Pierce Counties who are ineligible for public child care subsidy or need help paying for child care copays.
 If you have questions or to complete our intake process, call us at 206-329-5842.

 Tax Savings When Paying for Child Care

-Some employers offer flexible/dependent care spending accounts, which allow costs for child care care to be deducted from your paycheck pre-tax.
+Some employers offer flexible/dependent care spending accounts, which allow costs for child care to be deducted from your paycheck pre-tax.
 Talk to your employer to find out if a flex plan is available.
 Earned Income Tax Credit is a tax credit for low- and moderate-income working individuals and families.
 The Federal Child Tax Credit is another way to help pay for child care and can help you save on your tax bill.